jagregory/abrash-zen-of-asm/src/chapter-07.md

 I'm not going to spend a great deal of time on stack frames, for one simple reason: they're not all that terrific in assembler code.
 Stack frames are ideal for high-level languages, because they allow regular parameter-passing schemes and support dynamically allocated local variables.
 For assembler code, however, stack frames are quite limiting, in that they require a single consistent parameter-passing convention and the presence of code to create and destroy stack frames at the beginning and end of each subroutine.
 In particular, the ability of assembler code to pass pointers and variables in registers (which is much more efficient than pushing them on the stack) is constrained by standard stack frames conventions.
 In addition, the BP register, which is dedicated to pointing to stack frames, normally cannot be used for other purposes when stack frames are used; the loss of one of a mere seven generally-available 16-bit registers is not insignificant.

 High-level language stack frame conventions also generally mandate the preservation of several registers — always BP, usually DS, and often SI and DI as well — and that requires time-consuming pushes and pops.
-Finally, while stack frame addressing is compact (owing to the heavy use of `bp+disp` addressing with 1-byte displacements), it is rather inefficient, even as memory-accessing instructions go; `mov ax,[bp+disp8]` is only 3 bytes long, but takes 21 cycles to execute.
+Finally, while stack frame addressing is compact (owing to the heavy use of `bp+disp`{.nasm} addressing with 1-byte displacements), it is rather inefficient, even as memory-accessing instructions go; `mov ax,[bp+disp8]`{.nasm} is only 3 bytes long, but takes 21 cycles to execute.

 In short, stack frames are powerful and useful — but they don't make for the best possible 8088 code.
 The best *compiled* code, yes, but not the best assembler code.